jahshaka/Studio/README.md

 ## Building From Source

 ### Requirements
-- You will require Qt version 5.7 or greater
+- Qt version 5.7 or greater is recommended *(earlier versions might work but aren't tested)*
 - A C++ compiler with support for C++11 or later (choose a compiler for your OS when installing the Qt SDK)
 - Qt Creator (also comes with the Qt SDK, latest version recommended)